andrewtarzia/CGExplore/docs/source/systems_optimisation.rst

 Inputs
 ------

-A :class:`cgexplore.systems_optimisation.ChromosomeGenerator` is used to add `genes` to an optimisation problem and automatically provide a list of :class:`cgexplore.systems_optimisation.Chromosome` for modelling (plus helpful methods for exploring this library through optimisation algorithms, such as a genetic algorithm).
+A :class:`cgx.systems_optimisation.ChromosomeGenerator` is used to add `genes` to an optimisation problem and automatically provide a list of :class:`cgx.systems_optimisation.Chromosome` for modelling (plus helpful methods for exploring this library through optimisation algorithms, such as a genetic algorithm).